Thursday, May 21, 2026

 The plan in one sentence: Maintain the center with ...d5, develop naturally with ...Nf6, ...Be7, and castle, then look for the breaks ...c5 or ...e5 when ready.

 Against 1.d4, the Queen's Gambit Declined is the most reliable beginner choice.
 Black cannot easily be blown off the board because the position remains closed long enough to develop properly.
-The structure is easy to understand and the plans are clear — there's no need for sharp theoretical knowledge to play well.
+The structure is easy to understand and the plans are clear, there's no need for sharp theoretical knowledge to play well.
+Drill the key QGD lines on our Queen's Gambit Declined training page.

 Opening Principles Come First